What Backthread actually does.

 Things you might be wondering.

-How is this different from a code-review tool?
+How is this different from a code-review tool or a wiki?

 Do you read or store my code?